 A lot of small businesses now sell their products online.
 And a lot of those have only started to do so recently.
-2020 saw unprecedented growth in the eCommerce sector as companies across the world have scrambled to increase their digital presence and reach new consumer audiences.
+2020 saw unprecedented growth in the eCommerce sector as companies across the world scrambled to increase their digital presence and reach new consumer audiences.

 Given how difficult it is to get shoppers in, it’s vital to maintain healthy conversion rates.
 Unfortunately, abandoned carts are a major issue for nearly all small eCommerce businesses.
 But don’t despair!
 There are some easy ways to optimize your eCommerce site and reduce abandoned carts.
 Once you make the changes, measure your success and see the difference they made in your final sales.